 - Able to live safely in the community with help from PACE.
 People with Medicare, Medicaid or both can qualify although if you have Medicare only you might be charged a monthly premium.
 Those not covered through either program can pay for PACE privately.

-Editor's note: This article, originally created in 2016, has been updated with more recent information.
+Editor's note: This article, originally published Oct.
+24, 2016, has been updated with more recent information on the 65-plus population, long-term care insurance costs and PACE programs.
 Stephanie Mansfield contributed additional reporting.